GYG-be/.github/profile/README.md

 2) Minimalize your life, use less, share more ... stop being a pathetically target-rich zone for economic predators who eat the needy

-3) STOP hanging out with like-minded people, especially needy materialists; listen harder and flexibilize your mindset for antifragile networking
+3) Don't hang with like-minded people, especially needy materialists; listen harder, flexibilize your mindset for antifragile networking

 4) Understand how things works ... physiology, cooking, gardening, HVAC, sewer drains ... understand how snares catch prey animials